zz22394/presto/presto-docs/src/main/sphinx/installation/installation-yarn.rst

     script.
 Once successfully deployed, you will see the Yarn application started for Presto.
 You can click on app launched, and then if monitor the status either from Slider view or you can click on the ``Quick Links`` which should take you to the YARN WebUI.
+If your application is successfully run, it should continuously be available in the YARN resource manager as a "RUNNING" application.

+19. If the job fails, please be sure to check the job history’s logs along with the logs on the node’s disk.
-19. If the application fails to launch refer `this <#debugging-and-logging>`__ section to debug.
+    Refer `this <#debugging-and-logging>`__ section for more details.

 20. You can manage the application lifecycle (e.g. start, stop, flex, destroy) from the View UI.